nishyanntomy/CS4530-Fall-2024/policies.md

 ## Accommodations for Disabilities
-Students who have disabilities who wish to receive academic services and/or accommodations should visit the [Disability Resource Center](http://www.northeastern.edu/drc) at 20 Dodge Hall or call (617) 373-2675.
+Students who have disabilities who wish to receive academic services and/or accommodations should visit the [Disability Access Services](https://disabilityaccessservices.sites.northeastern.edu/) at 20 Dodge Hall or call (617) 373-2675 (previously known as DRC)
-Please be sure to provide your instructor with DRC's accommodations letter early in the semester in order to avoid logistical challenges.
+Please be sure to provide your instructor with DAS's accommodations letter early in the semester in order to avoid logistical challenges.
-This course includes a significant group project, and providing extensions for group work can be complex.
+This course includes a significant group work including project, and providing extensions for group work can be complex.
+DAS accomodations often do not apply to group submissions but we encourage you to work with your instructors to see how course staff can provide the support you might need.
-As-per the DRC's policy, it is the student's responsibility to coordinate with the instructor in order to provide suitable accommodations.
+As-per the DAS's policy, it is the student's responsibility to coordinate with the instructor in order to request suitable accommodations.

 ## Title IX Notice
 *Title IX of the Education Amendments of 1972 protects individuals from sex or gender-based discrimination, including discrimination based on gender-identity, in educational programs and activities that receive federal financial assistance.*